 Be a Film Critic

-Edited by Jan Margery Castillo, Anonymous, Eng, Lynn and 1 other
+Edited by Jan Margery Castillo, Eng, Lynn, Alma

 Are you a movie buff?
 Do enjoy sharing your opinion and brainstorming with friends after watching a blockbuster film?
 Is it your tradition to read reviews about a new film before watching it and gauge if it's worth your penny?
 Then you must be a budding film critic without realizing that you could make a living out of it!